NilAndNull/normalize-rails-less/README.md

 3. Commit your changes (`git commit -am 'Added some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Original Credits

+This gem is based on the work of the [normalize-rails gem](https://github.com/markmcconachie/normalize-rails), that is for made with SCSS.